Making our local community a better place to live, work and grow.

 There are annual District, Multiple District and International Conventions, which any Lion can attend.

 Locally, we have contributed to many things and we have plenty of fun doing so!
-Our membership has fluctuated as so many people move on, and we now have only one remaining Charter member whose name is on that initial Charter Document!
+Our membership has fluctuated as so many people move on, and we have recently mourned the passing of the last active member (Dennis Weatherall) whose name is on that initial Charter Document!

 The good thing though is that we have not become stagnant and are always open to new ideas.